vertica/VerticaPy/docs/source/examples_business_africa_education.rst

 ---------------------------------

 Let's look at the links between all the variables.
-Remember our goal: find a way to predict students' final scores (zralocp & zmalocp).
+Remember our goal: find a way to predict students' final scores ('zralocp' & 'zmalocp').

 .. code-block:: python